htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``SHADOW_JOB_CLEANUP_RETRY_DELAY`` :index:`SHADOW_JOB_CLEANUP_RETRY_DELAY`
-    This integer specifies the number of seconds to wait between tries to commit the final update to the job ClassAd in the *condor_schedd*\ ’s job queue.
+    This integer specifies the number of seconds to wait between tries to commit the final update to the job ClassAd in the *condor_schedd*\ 's job queue.
 The default is 30.

 ``SHADOW_MAX_JOB_CLEANUP_RETRIES`` :index:`SHADOW_MAX_JOB_CLEANUP_RETRIES`
-    This integer specifies the number of times to try committing the final update to the job ClassAd in the *condor_schedd*\ ’s job queue.
+    This integer specifies the number of times to try committing the final update to the job ClassAd in the *condor_schedd*\ 's job queue.
 The default is 5.

 ``SHADOW_CHECKPROXY_INTERVAL`` :index:`SHADOW_CHECKPROXY_INTERVAL`
     The number of seconds between tests to see if the job proxy has been updated or should be refreshed.
 The default is 600 seconds (10 minutes).
-This variable’s value should be small in comparison to the refresh interval required to keep delegated credentials from expiring (configured via ``DELEGATE_JOB_GSI_CREDENTIALS_REFRESH``
+This variable's value should be small in comparison to the refresh interval required to keep delegated credentials from expiring (configured via ``DELEGATE_JOB_GSI_CREDENTIALS_REFRESH``
     :index:`DELEGATE_JOB_GSI_CREDENTIALS_REFRESH` and
     ``DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME``
     :index:`DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME`).
 If this
-    variable’s value is too small, proxy updates could happen very frequently, potentially creating a lot of load on the submit machine.
+    variable's value is too small, proxy updates could happen very frequently, potentially creating a lot of load on the submit machine.